saketl7/ModernFurniture/README.md

 ## User Documentation
 The users will be provided with documentation and tutorials to ensure that their user experience is as informed as possible of all the functionalities involved.
 User Interfaces
+•	GUI
+The user interface for this program is created with the aim of giving the users a simple and easy to use interface that navigates users to the module of their choice with the least amount of hassle.
+So, on entering the home page itself, users can see a catalogue window which consists of various examples of kitchen, bedroom, hall etc with shoppable products option in it.
+Then there is a gallery page where user can capture pictures and try out AR feature.
+There is also a cart option where users can once again check the product they have added in the list, order the products and track it.